Atari Bigby

 Atari David Bigby (born September 19, 1981) is a former American football safety.
-He was signed by the Miami Dolphins as an undrafted free agent in 2005.
-He played college football at the University of Central Florida.
+He was signed by the Miami Dolphins as an undrafted free agent in 2005 after playing college football at the University of Central Florida (UCF).

 Bigby was also a member of the New York Jets, Green Bay Packers, Seattle Seahawks, and the San Diego Chargers.
-With the Packers, Bigby won Super Bowl XLV against the Pittsburgh Steelers.
+He won Super Bowl XLV defeating the Pittsburgh Steelers.

 Early life

-Bigby is named after the American video game console company with the same name.
-He attended Miami High School in Miami, Florida, where he lettered three years in football and two in track.
-He attended high school with safety Marquand Manuel, Houston Texans wide receiver Andre Johnson, Tampa Bay Buccaneers wide receiver Roscoe Parrish, Philadelphia Eagles offensive lineman Jamaal Jackson, and Miami Heat forward Udonis Haslem.
-As a prep player at Miami (Fla.)
-Senior High School, played every position on the field other than lineman.
-His senior year, Bigby recorded 72 tackles, four forced fumbles, and one interception, on defense.
-On offense, he had 500 receiving yards, 315 rushing yards, and nine touchdowns.
-Bigby earned second-team Class 6A all-state honors and also played in the Dade-Broward All-Star Game.
+Bigby attended Miami High School in Miami, Florida, where he lettered three years in football and two in track, and also competed as a standout soccer player.
+He attended high school alongside several future professional athletes, including safety Marquand Manuel, Houston Texans wide receiver Andre Johnson, Tampa Bay Buccaneers wide receiver Roscoe Parrish, Philadelphia Eagles offensive lineman Jamaal Jackson, and Miami Heat forward Udonis Haslem.

+As a prep player, Bigby played every position on the field except lineman.
+During his senior year, he recorded 72 tackles, four forced fumbles, and one interception on defense, while adding 500 receiving yards, 315 rushing yards, and nine touchdowns on offense.
+He earned second-team Class 6A all-state honors and also played in the Dade-Broward All-Star Game.

 College career

-As a redshirt freshman at University of Central Florida, Bigby played in 11 games and made 38 tackles.
+As a redshirt freshman at the University of Central Florida, Bigby played in 11 games and recorded 38 tackles.
+During his time at UCF, he earned All-Conference honors twice in the Mid-American Conference (MAC).